mtkelleher/phg_v2_analysis/README.md

 Before running `imputed_merged_vcf.py`, first use the PHG tool `merge-gvcfs` to combine all founder GVCFs into a single VCF.

-**Note:** The reference genome can be used during imputation but may be excluded from merging if desired.
+**Note:** The reference genome can be used during imputation by adding its hVCF to your vcf_files directory, but the reference gVCF should be excluded from merging for this script.
+See script options below.

 ```
 export JAVA_OPTS="-Xmx12g"